 However, the PlayStation 4 offers a couple of options that you can take advantage of down the track if you run out of space.
 For starters, the internal hard disk that comes with the console is user-replaceable — and you can replace it with any modern laptop drive, even an SSD if you’re feeling extravagant!
 You don’t even have to take the cover off the console — there’s a pop-out hard drive bay where you can easily swap the supplied drive for a larger one.

 In addition to that, the PS4 supports USB 3.0 external hard drives in sizes up to a hefty 8 TB — and that’d be our recommended upgrade path.
-It’s cheap, it’s easy, and games load slightly faster off the USB drive than the do from the internal one!
+It’s cheap, it’s easy, and games load slightly faster off the USB drive than they do from the internal one!
 The PS4 Pro has a special USB 3.0 port on the back of the console to discreetly add a drive, but on the standard PS4, you’ll have to plug it into one of the USB ports on the front.

 What Exclusives Does PlayStation 4 Have?